NaveenNaviee/Sales_Project/README.md

 # Sales_Project
-Visualizing sales of the different items by using Advanced Excel
+Visualizing sales of the different items by using Advanced Excel.

 About this project: